Umesh Yadav

-Umeshkumar Tilak Yadav (born 25 October 1987) is an Indian cricketer who currently plays for Vidarbha cricket team, Indian national team, Middlesex and Kolkata Knight Riders in the Indian Premier League.
+Umeshkumar Tilak Yadav (born 25 October 1987) is an Indian cricketer who represented the Indian cricket team.
+He currently plays for Vidarbha in domestic cricket.
+He played 57 test matches for India and his fast-bowling contributed of India winning test matches particularly at home.
+Yadav was a member of the team that won the 2013 ICC Champions Trophy.
+He was the highest wicket-taker for India in the 2015 Cricket World Cup.

 A right-arm fast bowler, Yadav has played for Vidarbha at domestic level since 2008 and is the first player from the team to have played Test cricket.
 He made his One Day International (ODI) debut against Zimbabwe in May 2010.
 The following year, in November, Yadav made his Test debut against the West Indies.
-He was the highest wicket-taker for India and third highest overall in the 2015 ICC Cricket World Cup.
 He holds the record of the highest strike rate in an innings in Test cricket after scoring 31 runs in 10 balls at a strike rate of 310 against South Africa in October 2019.